biagolini/PhpSymfonyAWSHelloWorld/README.md

 ## Contributing

-If you have any suggestions, improvements, or issues, feel free to open a pull request or create an issue on GitHub.
-Contributions are always welcome!
+Feel free to submit issues, create pull requests, or fork the repository to help improve the project.

-## License
+## License and Disclaimer

-This project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the MIT License.
+You are free to copy, modify, and use the project as you wish.
+However, any responsibility for the use of the code is solely yours.
+Please use it at your own risk and discretion.

 ## References